 How many cups of coffee does it take to get you going in the morning?
 Do you ever rely on energy drinks or another dose of coffee to get you through the afternoon?
 If so, then you’re not alone.
 Caffeine is one of the most widely consumed substances in the world.
 Most people don’t think of caffeine like they do cigarettes or alcohol, but for some people, it can cause similar withdrawal symptoms when they try to reduce their consumption or avoid it altogether.

 Addictions, also known as use disorders, come in all forms and affect people in different ways.
 In moderation, caffeine can actually be beneficial for some people, but it’s important to understand that it also comes with physical side-effects and has addictive properties that may lead to physical dependence.
 If you are sensitive to it, are concerned about your dependence on caffeine, or you’ve tried to go without it but have been unsuccessful, you may want to seek help.
-For an experienced and dedicated addiction therapist in Los Angeles, call Blair Wellness Group.
+For an experienced and dedicated addiction psychologist in Los Angeles, call Blair Wellness Group.

 Caffeine and the Brain